Harold Ockenga

-Harold John Ockenga (June 6, 1905 – February 8, 1985) was a leading figure of mid-20th-century American Evangelicalism, part of the reform movement known as "Neo-Evangelicalism".
+Harold John Ockenga (July 6, 1905 – February 8, 1985) was a leading figure of mid-20th-century American Evangelicalism, part of the reform movement known as "Neo-Evangelicalism".
 A Congregational minister, Ockenga served for many years as pastor of Park Street Church in Boston, Massachusetts.
 He was also a prolific author on biblical, theological, and devotional topics.
-Ockenga helped to found the Fuller Theological Seminary and Gordon-Conwell Theological Seminary, as well as the National Association of Evangelicals (NAE).
+Ockenga helped to found Fuller Theological Seminary and Gordon–Conwell Theological Seminary, as well as the National Association of Evangelicals (NAE).

 Early life and education

-Ockenga was born on June 6, 1905, and raised in Chicago as the only son of Angie and Herman Ockenga.
-Ockenga's father had German ancestry, the name Ockenga is East Frisian.
-Harold Ockenga was baptized at Austin Presbyterian Church, and his mother later brought him to Olivet Methodist Episcopal Church of which he became a member at age eleven.
+Ockenga was born on July 6, 1905, and raised in Chicago, the only son of Angie and Herman Ockenga.
+Ockenga's father had German ancestry; the name Ockenga is East Frisian.
+Harold Ockenga was baptized at Austin Presbyterian Church, and his mother later brought him to Olivet Methodist Episcopal Church, of which he became a member at age eleven.
 As a teenager, he had a strong sense of God calling him to pastoral ministry.
 He began his undergraduate education at Taylor University, a then-Methodist institution in Indiana.

 After graduating from Taylor in 1927, Ockenga enrolled as a student at Princeton Theological Seminary but did not complete his theological studies there.
-In the midst of the "fundamentalist-modernist controversy" facing Christianity in the 1920s, he and many conservative classmates followed those members of the faculty - such as J. Gresham Machen, Robert Dick Wilson and Cornelius Van Til - who withdrew from Princeton to establish the Westminster Theological Seminary in Philadelphia in 1929.
+In the midst of the "fundamentalist–modernist controversy" facing Christianity in the 1920s, he and many conservative classmates followed those members of the faculty – such as J. Gresham Machen, Robert Dick Wilson and Cornelius Van Til – who withdrew from Princeton to establish the Westminster Theological Seminary in Philadelphia in 1929.

 Ockenga graduated from Westminster in 1930, after which he enrolled as a student in philosophy at the University of Pittsburgh to research on Marxism.
 He was awarded the PhD degree in 1939.
 During his studies at Pittsburgh he met Audrey Williamson, had a whirlwind courtship, and married in 1935.